learnlinux/learnlinux.github.io/admin/users.md

 * "Authorized User" - Only logged in users can view the course content.
 * "No One" - Course is locked and visible only to instructors and administrators.

-!> The last two options may only be changed by an administrator:

 #### Meta Permissions
 Determines whether a course is included in the explore and search features.

+!> Can only be changed by a Global Administrator.

+* true
+* false

 #### Featured
 Whether the course is included in the "featured" section at the top of the dashboard.

+* true
+* false

+!> Can only be changed by a Global Administrator.

 ---